Gordian Logo RSMeans Data from Gordian

 What Costs Are in the City Cost Index?

 A City Cost Index gives you a number that takes into account the costs of materials, labor and equipment and compares it to a national average of 30 major U.S. cities.
-Once you establish the CCI, you can compare the cost of construction from city to city within the United States and even convert U.S. dollars to Canadian dollars for projects that take place in the Great White North.
+Once you establish the CCI, you can compare the cost of construction from city to city within the United States and even convert U.S. dollars to Canadian dollars for projects that take place in Canada.

 City Cost Index Map